 Here are some embroidery machines and the source file formats which run on them:-

 SEW – Elna/New Home, Janome 8000/9000

 ART – Bernina Artista

 PCS – Pfaff

 VIP – Viking/Pfaff

 DST – Tajima

 PSW – Singer

-Usually embroidery machines have one or two machine formats which are particular to their brand.
-But we have seen that some formats like .dst of Tajima’s, exp/cnd format of Melco’s and ,fdr source format of Barundan’s have become so popular and effective that they have become industry standard formats and very often these formats are supported by all the embroidery machines be it even of a rival company.
-So we can say these are the universal digitizing formats and will run on most of the embroidery machines world over.
+Usually, embroidery machines have one or two machine formats that are particular to their brand.
+But we have seen that some formats like .dst of Tajima’s, exp/cnd format of Melco’s and,fdr source format of Barundan’s have become so popular and effective that they have become industry standard formats and very often these formats are supported by all the embroidery machines be it even of a rival company.
+So we can say these are the universal digitizing formats and will run on most of the embroidery machines the world over.

 I hope this post reflects some light on the type of digitizing software’s and embroidery machines.
 To get the perfect embroidery patch the right combination of both mind and machine is needed.